 In Act No. 273 of September 2012, Puerto Rico created the International Financial Entities (IFEs or EFIs in Spanish) to bring much needed investment & jobs to the island.
 It might be one of the most effective licenses for Financial Institutions that could set-up a Small International Bank and provide Financial Services Companies, bank products & services.

 International Financial Entities in Puerto Rico must be organized with expert advice and may offer international banking, investment management, brokerage and a large variety of financial services to clients outside of Puerto Rico with the careful supervision of the island’s Office of the Commissioner of Financial Institutions (OFIC) who is examining the business plans of the applicants to make sure they are set-up properly to offer the services & products a modern, compliant and solid institution must have.
 Dully organized IFEs may apply for the opening of Bank Accounts with the Federal Reserve Bank of New York but do not think that the process is easy or fast.
 It may take lots of paperwork and it may take years.

 Act No. 273 of September 2012 also offers tax incentives to IFEs in Puerto Rico.
 This license, already held by close to 50 entities, was thought to be the solution to the needs of many smaller international financial services entities needing an access to US Banking Rails.
 But this potential solution has been encountering many obstacles.

 I will give you some examples.
-The widening access to the UK’s payment system such as Faster Payments, Bacs, CHAPS, LINK, Visa, and, once live, the new digital cheque imaging system is already taking place: See B of E note.
+The widening access to the UK’s payment system such as Faster Payments, Bacs, CHAPS, LINK, Visa, and, once live, the new digital cheque imaging system is already taking place: See here.
 In Lithuania, the government is promoting the country as a fintech paradise where help, advise, expedite licensing and access to banking channels is being offered by Invest Lithuania.
 Gibraltar is also opening its financial services sector.
 We are not talking about Tax Heavens or loose Off-Shore centers of the past; these efforts are an evolution of the Financial Services Industry in the fintech environment of today.

 Check all this information and contact us.so we can analyze your case.